 Online Placement Tests:

-If you would like even more guidance in finding the right level for you, you can take an online placement test provided by our textbook Netzwerk*.
-These online tests can only provide limited information, of course, as they do not test your writing, speaking or listening skills, but they can be helpful in determining your knowledge of grammatical structures and vocabulary.
+If you would like even more guidance in finding the right level for you, you can take an online placement test provided by our old textbook Netzwerk.
+These online tests can only provide limited information, of course, as they do not test all your skills, but they can be helpful in determining your knowledge of grammatical structures and vocabulary.

 Note: Each placement test consists of 38 multiple choice questions.
 The tests have no time limit.
 Depending on your level and your test-taking style, one will probably take you between 20 and 40 minutes to finish.
 You might also get done much faster, of course.
 If you find it taking a very long time, please remember that this is only a test to help place you, not a test you are taking for a grade!

 Are you thinking about taking GER 102?
 Take the A1 test: